 When I Can't Figure Out Which 'Peppa Pig' Episode He Wants Me To Find For Him

-In our house, we are all about the princess dresses.
+we are all about the princess dresses.
 However, my son's school prefers that children do not come to class dressed in any costume, whether that costume is a princess dress, fireman, or whatever.
-I don't make it about "boys can't wear dresses outside the home" because I absolutely believe boys can wear whatever they want (as can girls).
+I don't make it about " boys can't wear dresses outside the home" because I absolutely believe boys can wear whatever they want (as can girls).

 When he really wants to wear his dress to school and I say no, he will protest and throw his body on the floor so that I have to drag him off of it and onto the stroller.